Academic Catalog

 3.0 hours lecture

 An introduction to the sociological analysis of sex, gender and sexual orientation in a variety of socio-economic and cultural contexts.
 The course examines the impact sex, gender and sexual orientation have on the lives of men and women from different cultures in the areas of work, ethnicity, kinship, sexuality, politics, religion, health, arts, sports and communication.
 Gender and sexual relations in the contemporary USA are examined from the perspectives of different ethnic and racial groups.
-(C-ID SOCI 140) (CSU/UC) (AA/AS-D, CSU-D, IGETC-4)
+(C-ID SOCI 140) (CSU/UC) (AA/AS-4, CSU-D, IGETC-4, Cal-GETC-4)

 SOC-150